© Crown copyright 2021

 Once used, you post the kit in its prepaid packaging to a laboratory for processing.
 Using the kit takes just a few minutes and it’s an easy and effective way to screen for early bowel cancer.

 You should receive a results letter within 2 weeks of sending in your sample.
-There are 2 possible results.
+As shown in the flowchart above, there are 2 possible results.

 Most people (about 98 out of 100) have this result.
 It means that we did not find any blood in your sample, or only a tiny amount which is within the screening range.

 This result does not guarantee that you do not have bowel cancer, or that it will never develop in the future.
 Being aware of the symptoms of bowel cancer is very important.
 We will offer you bowel cancer screening again in 2 years’ time if you are under the age of 75.